G2 Pricing: Plans and Add-On Details

-If you've visited G2's pricing page, you already know the problem: two of the four tiers require a sales call, the Starter plan doubles in price after year one, and every major data product (Buyer Intent, Market Intelligence, AI Custom Research) is sold as a separate add-on with no listed price.
-B2B review platform pricing can feel like a negotiation where only one side sees the numbers.
+If you've visited G2's pricing page, you already know the problem: two of the four tiers require a sales call, the Starter plan doubles in price after Year 1, and every major data product (Buyer Intent, Market Intelligence, AI Custom Research) is sold as a separate add-on with no listed price.
+For demand gen and ABM teams evaluating G2 as part of their marketing stack, the add-on pricing gap matters as much as the base subscription -- the intent data layer that actually drives pipeline is the piece without a price tag.

 G2 is the dominant B2B software review marketplace, hosting over 3 million verified reviews and drawing roughly 90 million software buyers each year.
 For software vendors, a strong G2 presence means appearing where buyers start their research, collecting the peer reviews that shape purchasing decisions, and accessing intent signals generated when prospects compare products on the platform.

-But G2's pricing separates its core profile and review tools from its most valuable data products, creating a layered cost model where the advertised plan price is just the starting point.
+But G2's pricing separates its core profile and review tools from its most valuable data products, creating a layered cost model where the advertised plan price is a floor, not a ceiling.

 We've analyzed G2's pricing tiers, add-on ecosystem, and contract terms.
 It's a good fit if: